Industry & News

 Shifting Consumer Behaviour: Used EVs and Plug-In Hybrids

+Plug-in hybrids, which offer partial electrification without the range anxiety or price premium of a full EV, could also benefit, particularly in markets where charging infrastructure remains sparse.
+For more on when hybrid math works in a buyer's favour, see Hybrids: When the Math Works and When You're Just Paying Extra.
 This behavioural shift would reshape market dynamics in ways manufacturers haven't fully planned for: more pressure on the certified pre-owned EV segment, more competition in the PHEV space, and slower growth in new full-EV sales.

 Key Takeaways

-• Removing the credit could accelerate cost-reduction innovation in battery technology — but the industry may not be able to absorb the short-term demand shock without significant disruption.
+• Removing the credit could accelerate cost-reduction innovation in battery technology, but the industry may not be able to absorb the short-term demand shock without significant disruption.

 Lee Hamrick